Remember Sunday school? See how much those lessons paid off with these entertaining Bible riddles.

 Calling all you Bible sleuths!
 If thou hast been challenged by reading the New King James Version, then thy brain hath already warmed up.
-No matter which version of the Bible you prefer, one thing’s for sure: You’ll love these Bible riddles!
-And they’re written in modern English so you can breathe a sigh of relief.
+No matter what Bible quote or version you prefer, one thing’s for sure: You’ll love these Bible riddles!
+And they’re written in modern English, so you can breathe a sigh of relief.

 These funny Bible riddles have a mix of everything—including easy riddles, riddles for kids and even a few math riddles thrown into the mix.
 (Yes, even Jesus had to do math!)